eduardvercaemer/booter/README.md

 # B00ter

-Boot sector programming, with the use of assembly x86
+Boot sector programming, with the use of assembly x86.

 # Basic Programs

 Check the directory `./basic` for some simple programs and an introduction for boot sector programming.

+Concepts include:
+- BIOS services
+- Memory mapped I/O
+- Port I/O
+- VGA

 # Protected Mode